AnthonyMastrean/rubygems-archive/README.md

 # InstallShield Rake Tasks

-Modify and build InstallShield projects.
+Modify and build InstallShield 2010 projects.
+Support for newer versions is coming!

 ## Installation